dangthanhhao/Learn-react/docs/react-learning-plan.md

 ### 💬 Copilot Prompts

--   "What's prop drilling and when does it become a problem?"
+-   "What are presentational vs container components?"
--   "How can I lift state up to the parent component?"
+-   "How do I create reusable component patterns?"
--   "Explain how composition improves reusability."
--   "When should I consider using Context instead of props?"

 ### 📝 Exercises